 After your primary responsibility to stop and assess the extent of damage, there are some other things you should go ahead with at the scene of an auto accident.

 It will be necessary to determine whether anyone in the other vehicle or in your own vehicle requires medical care.
 It’s best not to attempt to move either of the two vehicles unless they’re causing a traffic issue and you can easily push the vehicle out of the way.
 Ideally, you should wait for the police to arrive and let them do their job in sorting things out.

-There will have to be a legal accident report filed regarding your car collision, so make sure to contact the police at the earliest opportunity.
-While you’re waiting for police to arrive, it’s best that you limit any discussion with the other party involved in the car collision, because you don’t want to run the risk of admitting any fault or jeopardizing your case.
+You might need to file a legal accident report regarding your car collision, so make sure to contact the police at the earliest opportunity.
+While you’re waiting for police to arrive, it’s best that you limit any discussion with the other party, because you don’t want to run the risk of admitting any fault or jeopardizing your case.

 You should limit your conversation about the accident with the police, any medical professionals who happen to be present, and your insurance representative, if he/she arrives on the scene.

 When you’ve been involved in a car collision, it’s easy to overlook the fact that it’s very important to gather all the facts you can relative to the accident itself.
 You should get the names and addresses, and if possible the phone numbers as well, of all those individuals who were involved in the auto accident.

 It will also be useful if you can obtain the license plate number and a description of the cars involved in the accident, and it’s super important to get the insurance company and vehicle ID of other vehicles involved.

 Don’t think that you’re fine just because you have the license plate number of the other vehicle, because most insurance companies don’t even have the license plate number of insured vehicles.
 Instead, what they operate on is the type of car and the vehicle ID, so those other pieces of information will be most relevant in order to file a proper insurance claim.